 Berkeley Fees and Budget

-The Fall Program for Freshmen is a self-supporting program.
-In addition to the UC Berkeley tuition and fees that all Cal undergrads pay (see Cost of Attendance), FPF students are assessed an additional $2,050 program fee to support this unique experience, including costs associated with smaller class sizes, increased access to one-on-one advising, and access to special workshops and events held exclusively for FPF students.
-You will only be assessed the $2,050 program fee for the fall term.
-Please note that the program fee is subject to change for Fall 2018.
+Fall Program for Freshmen students are assessed the same fees as all other new undergraduates AND an additional FPF Program Fee to support this unique experience, including costs associated with smaller class sizes, increased access to one-on-one advising, and access to special workshops and events held exclusively for FPF students.

 Cost of Attendance

 Cost-of-attendance estimates are produced by the UC Berkeley Financial Aid and Scholarships office in order to assist students in planning their finances for the upcoming school year.
 You can refer to the Financial Aid and Scholarships website for up-to-date tuition costs and fee estimates, but note that as an FPF student, you should be planning for the following in your total cost-of-attendance calculations:

 - Tuition and Fees

 - Textbooks and Course Materials

 - Costs of optional class excursions